 Okay, so enough about me complaining about how busy I am.
 I know YOU are super busy, too, which is why I wanted to share another slow-cooker recipe with you.

-My Apricot & Date Cream Cheese Coffee Cake would be an absolutely wonderful dessert to go with this dish.
+My Apricot & Date Cream Cheese Coffee Cake would be an absolutely wonderful dessert to go with this Moroccan chicken with apricots dish.
 I also like to make mint tea when I cook Moroccan food by just boiling fresh mint sprigs in water, straining, then adding sugar.
 Easy peasy, and so delicious!

 - 1 Tablespoon Moroccan spice mix